Rome and Venice

 St Mark’s

-unique about St Mark’s is that the walls and the insides of all the domes are intricate – mostly gilded – mosaic designs.
+St Mark’s is a colossal building of five huge domes, with the central dome being significantly larger than the other four.
+What’s unique about St Mark’s is that the walls and the insides of all the domes are intricate – mostly gilded – mosaic designs.
 The mosaics glitter in the light, enhancing the images for which the gold becomes the setting and background.
 It’s mesmerising.
 The Basilica has its other treasures as well – mostly war booty from the plundering and looting of the old Venetian Republic (the so-called Most Serene Republic; but not beyond a bit of self-enrichment at the expense of the vanquished).
 Venice agreed to finance the fourth crusade, which, as it turned out, ended up sacking Constantinople on its way to nowhere, opening the door for Venice to reap a generous interest on its investment.
 Hence, the fabled four gilded bronze horses, so synonymous with St Mark’s, but stolen from the Constantinople hippodrome – not to mention a Treasury full of Byzantine precious prizes that are displayed in the Basilica.

 The Basilica itself, the present building dating from the 11th century, is a blend of Eastern and Western influences, containing a lot of Byzantine design and representations – almost making it a fitting domicile for Byzantine treasures, albeit forcibly acquired.

 Also towering above Sat Mark’s Square is the Campanile, a tall, minaret-looking, brick structure.
-It dates back to the 12th century and was first built as a lighthouse.
+It dates to the 12th century and was first built as a lighthouse.
 It later served as a support for a torture cage where prisoners were often left to die – no doubt in serenity!
 Galileo first demonstrated his telescope from the top of the tower.
 Fortunately, there’s a lift these days to take you to the top to enjoy a 360° panorama of Venice, the sea and the mainland.

 As a final observation, I hadn’t appreciated the extent to which Venice is separated from the mainland.
 It’s quite a distinct island in a large body of water (described as a swampy lagoon), which, in turn, is partly protected from the open sea (the Adriatic) by strips of land – but not enough to prevent serious flooding at times.
 Only in more modern times has Venice been linked to the mainland by a rail and road causeway.

 I was lucky in the timing of my visit to St Mark’s.
 The crowds were not so bad.
-However, a second visit was aborted as crowds swelled from the arrival of a monstrous cruise liner that had disgorging some 2000 passengers into the city centre.
+However, a second visit was aborted as crowds swelled from the arrival of a monstrous cruise liner that was disgorging some 2000 passengers into the city centre.

-Doges’ Palace
+Doge’s Palace

-Having given a second visit to St Mark’s a miss, I walked straight into the Doges’ Palace next door; no queue.
+Having given a second visit to St Mark’s a miss, I walked straight into the Doge’s Palace next door; no queue.

 During the 1000 years or so of the Venetian Republic, the role of Doge (rhymes with doze but the g is more a zh) was invented.
 The Doge was the supreme ruler of the city-state, voted in via a complicated process involving all the power-brokers of the Republic.
 Then the displays tell you he had no executive, legislative or judicial powers.
+In fact, he couldn’t do a lot without being watched and having his hand held by various bodies, all jostling for the ‘front seats’.
+But he lived royally.
+The extensive palace served as his residence as well as housing the various chambers the city-state had established for ruling, judging, manipulating and terrorising.

 The palace today openly parades the functions of its numerous chambers from the small, secretive niches, where people’s fates were settled on any fanciful basis, to the grandiose committee and senate meeting rooms, where wealth and power ruled and governed.
 Everywhere was decorated with ostentation and lavishness or with subdued rigour as might befit the role and function of the chamber and its constituency.
 Works of art featured throughout.
 And there were the several storeys of dungeons, no doubt where hapless souls summoned to one chamber of another were summarily dispatched.
 In fact, the dungeons were across a canal in another building, but reached directly from the palace via the Bridge of Sighs, named from the lamentations of the prisoners being taken across it.